renovatebot/renovate/lib/manager/helmv3/readme.md

 ### Private repositories and registries

-To use private sources of Helm charts, HostRules have to be defined.
+To use private sources of Helm charts, you must set the password and username you use to authenticate to the private source.
+For this you use a custom `hostRules` array.

 #### OCI registries